-God’s unhurried methods of bringing about justice speak to His patience, not to His apathy or inability.
+But we must remember that God’s unhurried methods of bringing about justice speak to His patience, not to His apathy or inability.
+Peter reminds us:

 The Lord is not slow about His promise, as some count slowness, but is patient toward you, not wishing for any to perish but for all to come to repentance. —2 Peter 3:9

-The destruction of Egypt and the protection of Goshen stand as minuscule examples of what God will bring about one day on a cosmic scale.
-These examples are a warning to all unbelievers and an encouragement to all of us who believe (see 2 Pet.
-2:9).
+The destruction of Egypt and the protection of Goshen serve as small examples of what God will bring about one day on a cosmic scale.
+These examples are a warning to all unbelievers and an encouragement to all of us who believe.